-According to the Buck Institute for Education, there is forty years of accumulated evidence that the instructional strategies and procedures that make up standard-focused project-based learning are effective in building deep content understanding, raising academic achievement and encouraging student motivation to learn.
-Evidence that have greatly contributed to a growing number of schools adopting or considering to adopt PBL.
+According to the Buck Institute for Education, there are forty years of accumulated evidence that the instructional strategies and procedures that make up standard-focused project-based learning are effective in building deep content understanding, raising academic achievement, and encouraging student motivation to learn.
+Evidence that has greatly contributed to a growing number of schools adopting or considering adopting PBL.
 When looked at more carefully, the number of schools that are successfully implementing the method is quite small (1%).
-In most cases, schools attempts to use PBL, leads them to give up on the experience altogether.
+In most cases, schools’ attempts to use PBL lead them to give up on the experience altogether.
 In this series of blog entries, I will try to look at the challenges of PBL implementation and discuss ways to improve student and teacher experiences, that can eventually lead to success.

 These findings were also part of what Alex Pentland and his research group at MIT have discovered.
 In an article titled “Betting on People Power,” published by Scientific American Mind (September/October 2016), he points out that “in the most productive groups, everyone speaks concisely and makes the same number of contributions.”
 He also states that a small group and a face-to-face or videoconferencing meeting, where people can more readily interpret nonverbal cues, produce the most effective information exchanges.

 The Buck Institute claims that you can’t just turn students loose and expect them to be able to effectively function autonomously.
 Teachers need to create teamwork and student collaboration guidelines that include co-crafted norms, practices, and routines.
 These rules cover how to team up students with the right partners, how to work together in teams, team member roles, etc., which I will focus on in my next blog entry.